 GIF Bulk Compressor

 Compress multiple GIF images at once.
-Compress GIF images and animations to reduce file size.
-Our GIF compressor optimizes both static and animated GIFs while preserving animation quality.
+Compress GIF images and animations to reduce file size while preserving timing and acceptable visual quality.
 Privacy-focused processing keeps your workflow secure.

 Why Batch Compress GIF Images?